trzy/Supermodel/Docs/README.txt

 Only one setting per line is allowed.
 Only two types of arguments are allowed: integers and strings.
 The choice of which to use is determined by the setting.
-Integers are unsigned and begin at 0.
+Integers can be negative.
 Strings can contain any characters and are enclosed by double quotes.
 Examples:

     IntegerSetting1 = 0
     IntegerSetting2 = 65536
+    IntegerSetting3 = -32768
     StringSetting1 = "This is a string."
     StringSetting2 = "123"
     StringSetting3 = "1+1, abc, these are all valid characters!"